Agentic orchestration: the manager pattern that's reshaping B2B AI

 How to choose the right pattern

 - Add evaluator-optimizer where output quality is non-negotiable.
 Legal, medical, financial.
-Pay the token cost.

 - Reach for orchestrator-worker only when the task structure is genuinely unknowable up front.
-Research, complex sales-cycle workflows, multi-document contract negotiations.
+Research, complex sales-cycle workflows, multi-document negotiations.

 References